chidiadi-emmanuel-nwosu/simple_shell/README.md

 The shell program may also support various options and flags that modify the behavior of the commands.
 You can find more information about the supported options and flags in the program's documentation or by using the "man" command followed by the command name.

 ## Contributing:
-Here are the steps required to contribute to a shell project, including reporting bugs, submitting feature requests, and making code contributions:
+Here are the steps required to contribute to this shell project, including reporting bugs, submitting feature requests, and making code contributions:

 1. Familiarize yourself with the project: Read through the project's README file and documentation to understand its purpose, functionality, and contribution guidelines.